zuozhenggh/learning-library/data-management-library/mysql-se/mysqlee-bootcamp_new/mysql-enterprise_02/01d-oci-cli/01d-oci-cli.md

-# OCI CLI installation
+# Install OCI CLI

 ## About this Workshop

 ### Objective

-Install the Oracle Cloud Infrastructure Command Line Interface (OCI-CLI)
+In This lab you will perform the following tasks

+1. Install CLI
+2. Configure CLI
+3. Execute CLI Setup

+    **Note**

     * OCI CLI tool is used by setup script, but it’s useful also to control our instances.
 In the addendum you have an example how to automatically stop&start resources with crontab

     * More info on OCI CLI can be found here[https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cliconcepts.htm](<https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cliconcepts.htm>)

 ### Prerequisites and Reminders